Mindanao fruit bat

-The white-collared fruit bat (Megaerops wetmorei) is a species of megabat found in Southeast Asia.
+The Mindanao fruit bat (Ptenochirus wetmorei) is a species of megabat found in Southeast Asia.
+It was previously included in Megaerops as the white-collared fruit bat, but was split into P. wetmorei and M. albicollis, with the latter retaining the common name.

 A specimen held by Brunei Museum (BM87/1983) had a forearm length of 48 mm, a head-body length of 65 mm, ears 12 mm long, hind feet 8 mm long and weighed 16 g.